fl101/awardfares-blog/_posts/2024-04-21-eurobonus-updates-apr-2024.md

 hidden: true
 ---

-Welcome to our SAS EuroBonus monthly updates, March edition!
-The EuroBonus front is very hot right now, with lots of things going on.
-Each month, we explore and summarize the most recent developments so you don't have to.
+The EuroBonus program is buzzing this spring, and we're here to keep you in the loop with all the latest news.
+Every month, we summarize the hottest topics, so you can stay effortlessly informed.

-March has some thick items under development, one of which is the transition from Star Alliance to SkyTeam.
-Let's start!
+This April, there are several key items on the agenda, most notably the ongoing transition from [Star Alliance to SkyTeam](https://blog.awardfares.com/sas-transition-to-skyteam/).
+Let's jump right in!

 ## SAS EuroBonus Updates (April 2024)

-### 1. SAS will join SkyTeam on September 1st
+### 1. SAS will join SkyTeam on September 1

-SAS confirmed the transition to SkyTeam will be effective on September 1st, 2024.
+SAS confirmed that the transition to SkyTeam will be effective on September 1, 2024.
 [You can read all the details around the announcement](https://blog.awardfares.com/sas-transition-to-skyteam/).
-This has a number of implications when it comes to booking and redeeming award flights with EuroBonus points.
+The shift has a number of implications for booking and redeeming award flights with EuroBonus points.

-You can We prepared the [Ultimate Guide to Using SAS EuroBonus Points](https://blog.awardfares.com/eurobonus-guide/).
-The intention is to help you find the best (free) flights on SAS and Star Alliance before the airline leaves and, ultimately, on SkyTeam partners once the airline enters the new alliance and integrates with those partners.
+You can be prepared with our [Ultimate Guide to Using SAS EuroBonus Points](https://blog.awardfares.com/eurobonus-guide/).
+We carefully crafted the guide to help you find the best (free) flights on SAS and Star Alliance before the airline leaves and, ultimately, on SkyTeam partners once the airline enters the new alliance and integrates with those partners.

 <div data-countdown="2024-03-31T22:59:00.000+02:00">
   TIME LEFT TO BOOK STAR ALLIANCE AWARDS